Proactive Service Assurance in 5G and B5G Networks: A Closed-Loop Algorithm for End-to-End Network Slicing: Proactive closed-loop algorithm design

-The second Algorithm \ref{alg:scaling_algorithm} is used to optimize the slice configuration obtained in the first phase and perform accurate actions, shown in Table \ref{tab:action_space}.
+The second Algorithm \ref{alg:scaling_algorithm} is used to optimize the network slice configuration obtained in the first phase and perform accurate actions, shown in Table \ref{tab:action_space}.
 To mitigate the issue of frequent scaling, the algorithm utilizes a minimum scaling increment denoted by $\ratioScaling$.
 It is used to determine the minimum quantity of resources required in the event of infrastructure expansion.
 During the process of scaling up or scaling down, the algorithm allocates resources for each compute resource type independently, in order to ensure that each resource type is in accordance with the upcoming traffic.
-In the scaling out phase, the algorithm tries to maximize the resources of the last VNF while maintaining a consistent ratio of values among compute resources.
-Subsequently, the algorithm computes and adds a new VNF into the slice.
+In the scaling-out phase, the algorithm tries to maximize the resources of the last VNF (in the same network slice) while maintaining a consistent ratio of values among compute resources.
+Subsequently, the algorithm computes and adds a new VNF into the network slice only if the last VNF has exhausted its maximum allowable resources.
 The aforementioned mechanism is also applicable to the scaling in phase but in the reverse direction.
-The algorithm computes the optimal resources required for VNFs in the subsequent period while aligning it with the slice KPIs.
-More details on $\lstmfsd$ \space and $\lpkpi$ \space models can be found in our previous work \cite{Del_2023}.
+Consequently, the algorithm is capable of calculating the optimal resources necessary for VNFs in the subsequent period, aligning them with the network slice KPIs.

-While the closed-loop algorithm for E2E network slicing in 5G/B5G networks is promising, there are several potential limitations and challenges associated with implementing it in a real-world network.
-Some of these challenges may include: \begin{itemize} \item Data availability and quality: Accurate prediction of the algorithm is based on the availability and quality of data relating to network traffic and resource utilization.
-In the context of a real 5G network, the task of gathering and analyzing data in real-time may present difficulties, potentially impacting the precision of the prediction phase in the algorithm, especially E2E data.

-\item Computational complexity: The algorithm integrates machine learning and linear programming methodologies, which can result in significant computational demands.
-The computational complexity of the algorithm in a network with numerous VNFs and slices may pose a significant challenge, potentially impacting its performance and scalability.

-\item Parameter tuning: The algorithm has a total of 13 configurable parameters, which need to be carefully tuned in order to optimize its performance.
-In a real-world network, finding the optimal values for these parameters could be challenging, as it may require extensive experimentation and testing.

-\item Adaptability to changing conditions: 5G/B5G networks are dynamic and can experience rapid changes in traffic patterns and resource requirements.
-Therefore, the algorithm needs to adapt quickly to these changing conditions to continue making accurate predictions and allocating resources effectively.
-Consequently, enabling the algorithm to promptly adapt to real-world network fluctuations may pose a challenge. \end{itemize}

-The next part of this paper will present a comprehensive experiment utilizing {\PSA} and demonstrate our research results.